sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 such representation is persistent so it is serialized on disk and reused between compiler runs or even sbt runs.

-The api extraction phase consist of two major components:
+The API extraction phase consist of two major components:

   1. mapping Types and Symbols to incremental compiler representation of an extracted API
   2. hashing that representation